FDio/csit/docs/content/release_notes/previous/csit_rls2310/trex_performance.md

 ## Previous

+List of known issues in CSIT 23.10 for TRex performance tests

 **#** | **JiraID**                                       | **Issue Description**
 ------|--------------------------------------------------|--------------------------------------------------------------
  1    |                                                  |

 ## Fixed

+List of known issues in CSIT 23.10 for TRex performance tests

 **#** | **JiraID**                                       | **Issue Description**
 ------|--------------------------------------------------|--------------------------------------------------------------